 The Company provides through its subsidiaries, after-sales service for all the consumer electronic products it manufactures.
-As at December 31, 2014, it has 40 service centers throughout the Philippines.
+As at December 31, 2015, it has 40 service centers throughout the Philippines and 30 authorized service centers.

 Related Party Transactions

 The Company provides non-interest bearing cash advances to its subsidiaries for their working capital requirements.
 Subsidiaries of the Company generally depend on one another for supply of services and lease of properties.
 (See Item 12- Certain Relationships and Related Transactions of form 17-A)